-The directors present their report and the financial statements for the year ended 31 December 2021.
+The directors present their report and the financial statements for the year ended 31 December 2022.

-Principal activity
+Principal activity and business review

-The principal activity of the company is the operation of the Sterling denominated cash pool header for certain GE UK legal entities.
+The company operates as the cash sub-pool header for US Dollar denominated funding for certain UK legal entities in the GE group.